ShorelineCrypto/cheetah_cpuminer/README.md

 Cheetah_cpuminer will automatically start mining at local PC when ASIC miners get stuck.
 Cheeta_cpuminer will stop mining when ASIC miners are smoothly generating blocks

- - v1.0.0 is testest under Ubuntu linux 16.04
+ - v1.0.0 is tested under Ubuntu linux 16.04
  - window platforum is untested.
-Window platforum will be supported in next release
+Window platforum will be supported in next release.

 How to Install Cheetah_Cpuminer
 ----------------

- - Under Ubuntu or Debian based linux, run below command to install python-bitcoinrpc ( https://github.com/jgarzik/python-bitcoinrpc ) pip install python-bitcoinrpc
+ - Under Ubuntu or Debian based linux, run below command to install python-bitcoinrpc ( https://github.com/jgarzik/python-bitcoinrpc )

+     sudo pip install python-bitcoinrpc

 How to Run Cheetah_Cpuminer
- - Download and run NewEnglandcoin linux wallet first (command line or QT either one)
+ - Download and run NewEnglandcoin linux wallet first (command line or QT either one).
- - At the same local linux machine, modify the provided newenglandcoin example, change the filename into 'newenglandcoin.conf' , run below command:  cp newenglandcoin.conf  ~/.newenglandcoin/
+ - At the same local linux machine, using the provided newenglandcoin example, modify rpc username password change the filename into 'newenglandcoin.conf' , run below command:
+            cp newenglandcoin.conf  ~/.newenglandcoin/
+ -  Restart wallet.
+Fully sync the wallet to latest block.
+A full node of NENG is required to allow Cheetah_Cpuminer to work.
- - run below command using the provided the bash shell script:  sh cheetah.sh
+ - run below command using the provided the bash shell script:
+            sh cheetah.sh

 License